ajabarentos/APIAutomationAssignment/README.md

 # APIAutomationAssignment

 This project is created as my API Automation assignment for my Automation Tester Application at Assurity Consulting.
-The details on how I created, how to use, and what are the tools, libraries, etc. used in this project is written in this ReadMe document.
+The details on how I created, how to use, and what are the tools, libraries, etc. used in this project is written in this **README** document.

 ## API Details
 Based on the email sent, here are the API details: